EkaterinaSuetterle/llm-rag-workshop/README.md

 -> Analyzer in elastic search is by default case insensitive an dturns everything in lower case.
     It also drops all the "meaningless" words like 'a', 'the', probably 'can', etc.

+-> To commit something (for the whole project):
+    OPTIONAL
+        cd path/to/your/project
+    Only for some docs
+        git add path/to/file
+    For all docs in the branch
+        git add .
+    git commit -m "Fixed bug in user login feature" git push

+-> Groq instead of OpenAI...
+-> Building an interface with streamlit
+-> TRY TO ANALYZE why I do not have the same answers lik ehe